torvalds/linux/Documentation/arch/sparc/oradax/oracle-dax.rst

 Addressing Memory
 =================

-The kernel does not have access to physical memory in the Sun4v architecture, as there is an additional level of memory virtualization present.
+The kernel does analt have access to physical memory in the Sun4v architecture, as there is an additional level of memory virtualization present.
 This intermediate level is called "real" memory, and the kernel treats this as if it were physical.
 The Hypervisor handles the